ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

    - Highest beatmap difference (`beatmap wins - beatmap losses`)
    - Most beatmaps won
    - Fewest beatmaps lost
-   - Highest total matches score difference (`∑{(score difference in each beatmaps)` in the whole regular stage)
+   - Highest total matches score difference (`∑(score difference in each beatmaps)` in the whole regular stage)
    - Dice roll
 3. The top 8 teams will advanced to the Playoff stage, while the remaining players get eliminated from the tournament.
-   - This means that teams with a record of 2-X or better will advance to the next stage.
+   - This means that teams with a record of `3-X` will advance to the next stage, while teams with a record of `X-3` will be eliminated.
-   - All teams will finish all 3 rounds, even when they have a record of 0-2.
+   - Also, teams with a record of `2-2` will have chance to advanced by ranking top 8.
-4. In the Regular stage, all teams will play in the same mappool.
+   - Teams with a record 3-0 or 0-3 needn't play round 4, as they are already advanced or get eliminated.
-5. The results from the Regular stage will also be used for seeding teams.
+4. The results from the Regular stage will also be used for seeding teams.

 ### Win conditions